Using Rental Income From Units to Qualify; Vacant Units; Illegal Units

 This is tricky because Fannie Mae will allow for an illegal or unpermitted unit if the appraiser can prove “marketability” – by saying it is “typical for the area” and by providing similar comps with illegal units to prove as much.

 But, many investors who buy loans from mortgage banks will not allow for illegal units.
 In addition, FHA does not allow for illegal units, and my recent “house hacking” blogs focused on FHA financing.

 If illegal units are not allowed, the appraiser cannot attribute any value to them and lenders cannot use the rental income from them for qualification purposes.

-In addition, we often have to remove stoves from illegal units b/c they are not formally permitted and they represent “health and safety issues.”
+In addition, we often have to remove stoves from illegal units because they are not formally permitted and they represent “health and safety issues.”

-And lastly – properties with illegal units often have appraisal issues b/c the market attributes value to the illegal units while appraisers can’t, so appraisers have difficulty supporting the contract price.
+And lastly – properties with illegal units often have appraisal issues because the market attributes value to the illegal units while appraisers can’t, so appraisers have difficulty supporting the contract price.

 Founder/Broker | JVM Lending